 Blood pressures are recorded in millimeters of mercury (mmHg), about 120 millimeters being the normal high or systolic value, and around 80 millimeters the low diastolic value.
-Such average readings would be stated by a physician as ‘120’ over ‘80’.
+A physician would state such average readings as ‘120’ over ‘80’.
 This means that the pressure exerted by the pumping action of the heart would physically suffice to raise a column of liquid mercury to these heights.
 Standard atmospheric pressure at sea level, by way of comparison, is 760 millimeters at 0° Celsius.

-The first sound heard through the stethoscope is that of the systolic (upper) pressure, and the level of the mercury column measures that value.
-The next sound is the diastolic pressure, its valve being similarly observed from the calibrations on the pressure gauge.
+The first sound heard through the stethoscope is that of the systolic (upper) pressure – and the level of the mercury column measures that value.
+The next sound is the diastolic (lower) pressure.

 Some physicians use another kind of apparatus which consists of a simple pressure gauge, which is calibrated in terms of millimeters of mercury.
 This handy instrument has eliminated the need for the column containing liquid mercury, which is considered an environmental hazard.

 The pressure is transmitted to a diaphragm at the back of such a device, and pointer needle moves across a round dial to the appropriate value.
 These handy instruments can be used at homes simply to measure a person’s blood pressure, which needs regular monitoring, with no need to visit the physician often.
 Anyone can learn how to operate the apparatus and check the blood pressure.

 A person’s blood pressure never stays at a particular level, but varies according to his level of physical activity and also his state of mind.